eddwebster/football_analytics/README.md

 I accidentally deleted the previous README for this repository without backup so whilst this notice remains, I am currently rewriting it to include the full list of data sources, libraries and webscrapers, and favourite papers and learning materials.

-For data analysis, see the notebooks subfolder, in which the workflow is divided into the following:
+For code, see the notebooks subfolder, in which the workflow is divided into the following:
 1. [Webscraping](https://github.com/eddwebster/football_analytics/tree/master/notebooks/1_data_scraping);
 2. [Data Parsing](https://github.com/eddwebster/football_analytics/tree/master/notebooks/2_data_parsing);
 3. [Data Engineering](https://github.com/eddwebster/football_analytics/tree/master/notebooks/3_data_engineering);